manitgupta/terraform-gcp-module/README.md

 ### Test module

-Test module to practice a module creation for terraform.
+Test project to practice a local module creation for terraform.